Château de Chaumont-la-Guiche: Description

-The northwest facade of the corps de logis has tall mullion and transom windows.
+The northwest façade of the corps de logis has tall mullion and transom windows.
 An openwork stone balustrade runs along the base of the steeply pitched roof, which is pierced with dormers opening into the attic.
 At the right end is a large square pavilion, which rises an additional storey; toward the left end, a taller octagonal turret encloses a staircase.
 Each has a separate, steeply pitched roof.

-The southeast facade is framed by two towers: a square pavilion to the right and a large round medieval tower to the left (the Tour d'Amboise).
+The southeast façade is framed by two towers: a square pavilion to the right and a large round medieval tower to the left (the Tour d'Amboise).
 Both towers and the corps de logis are surmounted by protruding crenellated parapets, supported by ranges of corbels.
 The steep roof of the corps de logis has six dormers of a markedly different design than those found on the northwest side.
 The square tower is also topped by its own steeply pitched roof.

 Architectural history

-The oldest part of the current château, the western portion of the southeast facade, was constructed between 1500 and 1514, during the reign of Louis XII of France, for Pierre de La Guiche, the king's ambassador to Rome and, by marriage, a nephew of Jacques d'Amboise.
+The oldest part of the current château, the western portion of the southeast façade, was constructed between 1500 and 1514, during the reign of Louis XII of France, for Pierre de La Guiche, the king's ambassador to Rome and, by marriage, a nephew of Jacques d'Amboise.
 The Tour d'Amboise was constructed in 1505.
 Pierre de La Guiche named his château after the Château de Chaumont-sur-Loire (owned by the House of Amboise) and built it in the style of the châteaux of the Loire Valley.

 Construction was continued in 1584 by his son, Philibert de La Guiche, governor of Lyonnais and grand maître de l'artillerie from 1578 to 1596.
 In the 17th century the château was completed by the addition of two wings perpendicular to the corps de logis with pavilions at the far ends, forming an interior courtyard opening to the north.
 These were pulled down in 1805.
-Neo-gothic elements, including the octagonal stair turret on the northwest facade and the square pavilion at the east end of the southeast facade, were added to the château in 1850.
+Neo-Gothic elements, including the octagonal stair turret on the northwest façade and the square pavilion at the east end of the southeast façade, were added to the château in 1850.